stojan211287/CatsAndMonads/README.md

 # A small repo, where I explore the concept of monads by building my own

+Work based on:

-Work based on 'Functional programming, simplified' by Alvin Alexander - as well as googling
+* 'Functional programming, simplified' by Alvin Alexander
+* 'Scala with Cats' by Noel Welsh & Dave Gurnell

 So far, I've implemented (and maybe even understood) the following monads :